 The Trust has robust policies in place to ensure that appropriate senior staff are notified immediately of all incidents involving data loss or breaches of confidentiality.
+The Trust use the Datix-Web Application to manage any and all incidents.

-Where incidents occur out of hours, arrangements are in place to ensure on-call Directors or other nominated individuals are informed of the incident and take action to inform the appropriate contacts.
+Where significant incidents occur out of hours, arrangements are in place to ensure on-call Directors or other nominated individuals are informed of the incident and take action to inform the appropriate contacts.